OneSignal/OneSignal-Unity-SDK/OneSignalExample/Assets/OneSignal/MIGRATION_GUIDE_v3_to_v5.md

 **InAppMessages Namespace**
-The In App Messages namespace is accessible via `OneSignal.Default.InAppMessages` provides access to in app messages-scoped functionality.
+The In App Messages namespace is accessible via `OneSignal.Default.InAppMessages` and provides access to in app messages-scoped functionality.

 | **C#**                                                                                                                             | **Description**                                                                                                                                                                                                                                                                                                                                                                                                                                                   |
 | ---------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |